-Depending on the clinical course of the disease, MS is divided into seven main categories (groups) [5]: (a) relapsing - remitting (RR) group (70% - 80% of the patients), which is characterized by a relapsing course, (b) primary progressive (PP) group (15% - 20% of the patients), with a gradual and continuous deterioration of the clinical picture of the patient, but without the presence of corresponding relapses, (c) secondary progressive (SP) group, with slower and more gradual deterioration in comparison to the patients belonging to the primary progressive group, (d) progressive-relapsing (PR) group (5% of the patients), in whom there is a gradual worsening of the disease with intermittent periods of relapses, (e) clinical isolated syndrome (CIS), characterized by the occurrence of a single episode of central nervous system inflammation accompanied by demyelination, (f) fulminant disease, with severe symptomatology and rapid progression leading very quickly to a high degree of disability of the patient and finally and (g) benign disease, with mold symptomatology, rare relapses, causing mild disability to the patients.
+Depending on the clinical course of the disease, MS cryostimulation [7], brain stimulation techniques such is divided into seven main categories (groups) [5]: (a) as the transcranial magnetic stimulation (TEMS) and relapsing - remitting (RR) group (70% - 80% of the pathe transcranial direct current stimulation (tDCS) [8] tients), which is characterized by a relapsing course, and even computer-based training programs [9].
+The (b) primary progressive (PP) group (15% - 20% of the specific therapeutic methods aim, among other things, patients), with a gradual and continuous deterioration to improve the clinical picture of the patient through of the clinical picture of the patient, but without the the stimulation of the plasticity of the central nervous presence of corresponding relapses, (c) secondary prosystem [6]. gressive (SP) group, with slower and more gradual de-Neuroplasticity can be defined as the ability of the terioration in comparison to the patients belonging to brain to change, remodel and reorganize itself in orthe primary progressive group, (d) progressive-relapsder to obtain the ability to adapt to new situations [10]. ing (PR) group (5% of the patients), in whom there is a Although the concept of neuroplasticity is quite novel, gradual worsening of the disease with intermittent peit is one of the most important discoveries in neuroriods of relapses, (e) clinical isolated syndrome (CIS), science; the fact is that neural networks are not fixed, characterized by the occurrence of a single episode of but their structure and function changes throughout central nervous system inflammation accompanied the life at different levels such as: molecular structures, by demyelination, (f) fulminant disease, with severe changes in gene structure, changes in gene expression symptomatology and rapid progression leading very and behavior depending on our experiences. quickly to a high degree of disability of the patient and It was about 130 years ago when William James was finally and (g) benign disease, with mold symptomatology, rare relapses, causing mild disability to the patients.